top of page

 Success can be the key to unlocking the goals of staying on task and work completion.
 Students who utilize coping strategies are more likely to remain on task.
 They are also more likely to complete independent tasks as well as demonstrate less time focused on task avoidance.
 Connecting self-regulation behavior IEP goals can be a pathway to other goal success when a student is struggling to complete assigned tasks or stay on task in a calm and positive manner.

-Maturity Has its Benefits
+Maturity Has Its Benefits

 Maturity can be a helpful factor in this process, as students mature, they often develop their own coping strategies and self-regulation skills based on their experiences in other environments.
 Making older students often better able to monitor their own progress and make necessary changes.
-However, even younger students can benefit from being taught how to self-monitor their progress towards an IEP goal.
+However, even younger students can benefit from being taught how to self-monitor their progress toward an IEP goal.
 By supporting students as they develop these important skills, educators can help them become more successful in achieving their goals.

 Thank you for reading!
 We hope this article has been helpful in setting up specific goals for on-task behavior.
 Be sure to follow us on social media for more great content like this!